top of page

 ORIZZ giornate di studio Amir _edited.jpg

-Openness, emancipation, angalia (to observe carefully, in Swahili), but also interdependence, interaction, interweaving, avant-garde — these are some of the proposals that emerged from the public survey launched to collect new words capable of expressing the meaning of the journey we have taken together over the past years.
+Openness, emancipation, angalia (which in Swahili means “to observe carefully”), but also interdependence, interaction, interweaving, avant-garde: these are some of the proposals that emerged from the public survey launched to gather new words capable of conveying the meaning of the path we have taken together over these years.

-122 proposals, with more than 100 people involved over nearly three months.
+122 proposals, with more than 100 people involved in two months.

-From today, and until its next transformation, AMIR will stand for
+From June 2025 until the next transformation, AMIR will stand for:

 Alliances, as a necessary choice in the practices shared among museums, mediators, specialists, researchers, activists, and audiences.
 Alliances that recognize the role of cultural heritage as a place where rhetoric and propaganda can be dismantled, a polyphonic space in which to inhabit complexity and shed light on conflicts.
 Alliances to feel co-responsible for the processes of social justice that shape our societies.